ismgonza/tools/README.md

 # Just General Tools that make my life easier

+## Tool
-### pyenv_upgrader.sh
+### 1: pyenv_upgrader.sh
-Is a tool to easier change the python version of an already created environment with pyenv
+* Makes the change the python version of an already created environment with pyenv much easier